 A Family Holiday at Mark Warner’s Paleros Beach Resort, Greece

-Just a few weeks after opening, and Mark Warner’s new resort on the west coast of mainland Greece is in full swing.
-There’s a mix of couples and friends who regularly return to Mark Warner resorts for the sporting activities and the sociable atmosphere, a few families with teenagers who have just finished their GCSEs – taking advantage of the out-of-high-season rates – and a good number of parents with pre-schoolers.
-Many of the latter, I notice, are expecting again – this is a great place to come if you need to have a bit of a rest while your kids are more than ably entertained by the highly qualified, English-speaking nannies, both daytimes and in the evening if you wish.
+Just a few weeks after opening (in May 2019), and Mark Warner’s resort on the west coast of mainland Greece was in full swing.
+There was a mix of couples and friends who regularly return to Mark Warner resorts for the sporting activities and the sociable atmosphere, a few families with teenagers who had just finished their GCSEs – taking advantage of the out-of-high-season rates – and a good number of parents with pre-schoolers.
+Many of the latter, I noticed, were expecting again – this is a great place to come if you need to have a bit of a rest while your kids are more than ably entertained by the highly qualified, English-speaking nannies, both daytimes and in the evening if you wish.

 The Paleros Beach Resort was a Mark Warner resort around a decade ago but lay abandoned and overgrown for many years, until the firm bought the property and transformed it into this, its second purpose-built resort.
 The first is the Levante Beach Resort in Rhodes, and indeed the Paleros feels like a smaller version of that – sleek, contemporary and even a bit minimalist.
 As at the Levante, rooms are spread around the plant-filled grounds in several low-rise (two-storey) buildings, giving a feeling of space even when it’s full.
 Many are designed specifically with families in mind – some, for instance, have separate parents' and kids' sleeping areas divided by a partition.